What does it take to go circular?

 This article was featured on International Solid Waste Association's (ISWA) presidential blog november 6, 2017.

 How can we re-make and re-think the products of today into something more sustainable and circular?
-These were some of the questions we were asking ourselves in ISWA in 2015 after having finalised our six-volume report on waste management and the circular economy.
+These were some of the questions we asked ourselves in ISWA in 2015 after having finalised our six-volume report on waste management and the circular economy.

 The idea was to try to see what new solutions and innovations could be developed by bringing these actors together, and to illustrate that we are stronger working together than separately.
 Since we were trying to explore what we could achieve together, we did not focus on policy issues – not because policy cannot be a powerful change enabler, but because focusing on policy has a tendency to shift responsibility from ourselves to someone else.